 Travel money: Find the best currency exchange rates

 Looking for the the best ways to get your currency?
-Now, coins and notes aren’t going to be the best way to pay, and I rarely use them.
-In fact, the last time I went overseas the bulk of my spending was with my credit card (a fee-free one naturally).
+Well, coins and notes aren’t going to be the best way to pay, and I rarely use them.
+In fact, when I go overseas the bulk of my spending is with a debit or credit card (a fee-free one naturally).

 Ignore “0% commission” signs